Wormgit/Cows2021/README.md

 ### Testing

 ## Video Processing
-Run the code in `make_data` one by one, we get the training images for individual identification.
-The trained model of detection is used
+Run the code in `make_data` one by one to obtain the training images for individual identification.
+The trained model of detection is used here.
+Alternatively, you can [download](https://data.bris.ac.uk/data/dataset) this data.

 ## Individual Identification
 ### Testing